utestpy/pytest-confluence-report/README.md

 # Pytest confluence report

 > Pytest plugin to convert test results into confluence page report to proceed with tests analysis.
 >
+> It will combine unique fail assertion messages to failed testcases and convert those into confluence tables which is omitted in other plugins such as [pytest-html](https://github.com/pytest-dev/pytest-html).
+>
 > ⚠️  **Note:** the project is under construction.

 ## Tools